MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-sources.md

    > [!div class="mx-imgBorder"]
    > ![](media/data-manager-get-data-transform-table.png "Get data transform table")

 - In addition, it is highly recommended to map your data to standard format of data.
-Customer 360 allows you to map your data to the **Microsoft Common Data Model (CDM)**.
+Customer Insights allows you to map your data to the **Microsoft Common Data Model (CDM)**.
 In order to do so, select **Map to Standard**, and then map fields from your source data to CDM fields:

   > [!div class="mx-imgBorder"]
   > ![](media/data-manager-get-data-map-entity.png "Map to standard entity")